 She believes the greatest benefit of yoga is that it “encourages a healthy life for the mind and body.”

 I’ve had the opportunity to read a few of Giselle’s books with my kids.
-I really enjoy the fact that she has included simple instructions at the beginning of the book that can be used for parents to help guide their kids throughout the story.
+I really enjoy the fact that she has included simple instructions at the beginning of the book.
+It can be used for parents to help guide their kids throughout the story.
 The books are beautifully illustrated and include small pictures of yoga poses that correspond to the story being told.

-Sharlow has brilliantly created various stories, suitable for children ages 2 to 8, that help teach a variety of yoga poses, as well as cover different themes to help children with things such as getting ready for bedtime, dealing with emotions both good (for example, feeling grateful) and bad (for example, facing fears) and teaching children about colours, animals and the alphabet, to name a few.
+Sharlow has brilliantly created various stories that are suitable for children ages 2 to 8.
+The stories teach a variety of yoga poses. they also cover different themes to help children with things such as getting ready for bedtime.
+Children will also learn to deal with emotions both good (for example, feeling grateful) and bad (for example, facing fears) and teaching children about colours, animals and the alphabet, to name a few.

 So if you are looking for a way to introduce yoga to your children consider using Kids Yoga Stories as a resource.
 I would suggest going to this section on how to teach kids yoga as your starting point.
 You can find a four-step guide to teaching children yoga, a poster to download and a suggested Kids Yoga Starter Pack to purchase.